 North Carolina Alcohol Abuse Statistics in Teens and Young Adults

 In North Carolina, the prevalence of alcohol abuse in teens and young adults is overwhelming.
 Since the 1990s, more and more of our youth is experimenting with alcohol, which is leading to more alcohol related deaths, injuries, accidents, and more.
 Therefore, it’s important to understand North Carolina alcohol abuse statistics from the past to see the clearer picture of the problem.
+Through a strong understanding of the issue, positive changes can begin to be made.
+The biggest change you can make is getting into the proper treatment.
 With effective alcohol addiction help, your teen can find the right path to their development and future.

 Why North Carolina Alcohol Abuse Statistics Matter